-On May 3, 2017, I met ProPublica’s Illinois editor-in-chief Louise Kiernan at the Lookingglass Theater, where she was a guest panelist discussing the ethics of investigative journalism.
+On May 3, 2017, I met ProPublica’s Illinois editor-in-chief, Louise Kiernan, at the Lookingglass Theater, where she was a guest panelist discussing the ethics of investigative journalism.

 Initially, I was excited to meet her.
 We both were attending one of the final performances of “Beyond Caring,” a play about the abuses of Black and Hispanic workers at the hands of the temporary staffing industry.

-The play, the brainchild of British playwright Alexander Zeldin, was inspired in part by ProPublica’s 2013 “Temp Land” series, written by their staff reporter Michael Grabell.
+The play, the brainchild of British playwright Alexander Zeldin, was inspired partly by ProPublica’s 2013 “Temp Land” series, written by their staff reporter Michael Grabell.
 Grabell and I had met the week before.
 He encouraged me to apply for a reporter’s position even though I initially missed the deadline of March 24, 2017.

-This was a soft inquiry and I wanted to know if there was any possibility of applying post-deadline.
+This was a soft inquiry, and I wanted to know if there was any possibility of applying post-deadline.

 She said “No” and turned her back on me.

-I graciously thanked her, turned and walked away to meet my guest, who witnessed everything from across the room.
+I graciously thanked her, turned, and walked away to meet my guest, who witnessed everything from across the room.
 My guest asked me: “How did it go?”
 I responded, “I don’t think it went so well.”